AF Information & Advice For Patients

 Successfully managing atrial fibrillation can be difficult.
 At some point, doctors will likely discuss the options for trying to treat the condition with you.
 The term ablation will be used frequently and in this context means the destruction of abnormal conducting tissue.

 Using the various different types of ablation, the abnormal electrical signals within the heart can be blocked.
-The success of each approach varies and the type of AF you have can play a role in the options that are available.
-Surgical procedures also carry small but signifi cant risks that the doctors will discuss with you.
+The success of each approach varies and the type of AFib you have can play a role in the options that are available.
+Surgical procedures also carry small but significant risks that the doctors will discuss with you.

-In some circumstances surgical ablation is a very effective treatment, however this is carried out by a cardiothoracic surgeon, and is usually considered for AF patients either already undertaking an open-heart procedure, or for whom catheter ablation may not be the most appropriate option.
-Both catheter ablation and surgical ablation seek to stop future occurrences of AF.
+In some circumstances, surgical ablation is a very effective treatment.
+However, this is carried out by a cardiothoracic surgeon, and is usually considered for AFib patients either already undertaking an open-heart procedure, or for whom catheter ablation may not be the most appropriate option.
+Both catheter ablation and surgical ablation seek to stop future occurrences of AFib.

 In some symptomatic AFib patients, it may be judged that neither surgical nor catheter ablation is appropriate, and antiarrhythmic drug therapies may either be contraindicated or no longer effective.
 Therefore an AV node ablation and pacemaker implant (pace and ablate) may be considered as a suitable option.

 Unlike catheter or surgical ablation, this procedure does not stop the AFib or remove the stroke risk, but seeks to mask the unpleasant symptoms caused by the condition, particularly those related to the heart beating very fast.